pellepelster/hetzner-rds-postgres/README.md

 ./do build
 ```

-and to run the tests (not surprisingly):
+and to run the tests (unsurprisingly):

 ```
 ./do test
 ```

-The deploy part is a little bit trickier, as you have to upload the docker images to a registry, the easiest way to do this os propably to fork the project on Github and use the docker registry provided by Github.
+The deploy part is a little bit trickier, as you have to upload the docker images to a registry, the easiest way to do this is propably to fork the project on Github and use the docker registry provided by Github.
 Don't forget to change the configuration in the `do` file to point to your fork:

 ```
 GITHUB_OWNER="pellepelster"